The Cost of Living in Seattle – What to Expect in the Emerald City

 If you are relocating for love, and even moving in together, you might want to treat your special someone with a meal and when it comes to eating out, a meal in a mid-range restaurant would probably cost around $30 per person.
 Also, if want to treat yourself with a nice meal when you unpack there are plenty of eateries to choose from.
 If you want to eat in one of the best restaurants in Seattle, you’ll probably have to pay at least twice as much and higher than in mid-range one, depending on how trendy and classy a place you’ve chosen.
-To save a few bucks, leave the restaurants for something special or just an occasional treat, pack your kitchen items and try to cook for yourself as much as possible.
+To save a few bucks, leave the restaurants for something special or just an occasional treat, pack your kitchen items, and try to cook for yourself as much as possible.

 Even though the supermarkets are somewhat pricey, too, you can be sure that the quality of the food is excellent.
 You can rely on the local markets to get fresh produce and seafood.
 Since these are open-air, they usually run from spring through fall.
 Take the opportunity to buy your food there while you can.

 You might spend a couple more bucks on food than you’re used to, but at least you can be sure of the excellent quality